sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 In this lab, you will perform:

 - Exercise 1:  Provisioning Azure VMs running Windows Server
+- Exercise 2: Implementing hybrid connectivity by using the Azure Network Adapter
-- Exercise 2: Deploying Windows Admin Center gateway in Azure
+- Exercise 3: Deploying Windows Admin Center gateway in Azure
-- Exercise 3: Verifying functionality of the Windows Admin Center gateway in Azure
+- Exercise 4: Verifying functionality of the Windows Admin Center gateway in Azure

 ## Estimated time: 90 minutes